Trucking Accident Attorney San Fernando Valley CA

 Environmental Damage

 If a truck is carrying hazardous materials, a spill can occur, leading to contamination of soil and water.
-As a San Fernando Valley truck accident lawyer like one from Barry P. Goldberg is familiar with this, this can have a devastating impact on the surrounding environment.
+As a San Fernando Valley truck accident lawyer like one from Goldberg Injury Lawyers is familiar with this, this can have a devastating impact on the surrounding environment.
 Even if the truck is not carrying hazardous materials, an accident can result in spills of fuel or other substances, causing environmental damage.

-Roadway Damag
+Roadway Damage

 Truck accidents can also cause serious damage to roads.
 This can include damage to guardrails, signage, and the roadway itself.
 The cost of repairing these damages can be significant and can result in road closures and delays for other drivers.